Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Dracula as Metaphor: How Corporations Drain Public Health

-The book uses Dracula as a metaphor.
-It shows how corporations drain public health for their gain.
-This powerful image highlights the parasitic relationship between profit and wellness.
+The book uses Dracula as a metaphor to illustrate how corporations drain public health for their own gain, highlighting the parasitic relationship between profit and wellness.

 The Parasitic Relationship Between Profit and Wellness

-The book explores how profit in healthcare creates a parasitic dynamic.
-The focus on financial gain takes away from genuine wellness and patient care.
+- Profit-driven healthcare creates a parasitic dynamic, where financial gain takes precedence over genuine wellness and patient care.

 | Aspect | Profit-Driven Healthcare | Patient-Centered Care |